Oklahoma City Comets: Oklahoma City Baseball Club (2024)

 After the 2023 season, the team name was changed to the Oklahoma City Baseball Club while options were explored for a new, unique, and locally oriented name that would differentiate the team from the MLB Dodgers (which remained the parent organization).
 The club operated under this temporary name until a new identity was announced following the 2024 season.

 Oklahoma City Comets (2025–present)

 After the 2024 season, the team changed its name to the Oklahoma City Comets, an homage to Oklahoma native Mickey Mantle's nickname, "the Commerce Comet", and to honor the city's ties to the aerospace industry.

+The 2026 Comets won the second-half title with a 48–27 record.
+Overall, they posted a league-best 89–60 mark.
+They defeated the first-half champion Las Vegas Aviators, 2–1, in a best-of-three series to win their fourth PCL championship.
+Oklahoma City then beat the IL-champion Rochester Red Wings, 5–3 in 10 innings, to win the Triple-A National Championship Game.